Steph0801/WDProjCesiumBasconMargarito/README.md

 **Leaderboard:** Players' inputted usernames will be recorded and scores will determine the rankings of said players.

-**About**: This page will introduce the creators behind the website as well as fun facts and history of pizza.
-It will also contain the reason why  The sources will also be linked here.
+**About**: This page will introduce the creators behind the website as well as fun facts and the history of pizza.
+It will also contain the reason why our website was created.
+The sources will also be linked here.
 ### Wireframe
 [Website Concept and Vision](https://www.canva.com/design/DAG3FCfLaWM/6FfgqhazStQyZTbIpLlUkg/edit?utm_content=DAG3FCfLaWM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)